We found that Wasabina Mustard microgreens grew differently than Red Garnet or Wasabi Mustard microgreens.

 As microgreens grow, not only are the plants getting larger and requiring more water, but the roots are filling the tray, reducing the amount of water that can be absorbed in one watering.

-Also, the longer a tray of microgreens grows, the more chance of something going wrong.
+Also, the longer a tray of microgreens grows, the more likely something can go wrong.

 Our Suggestion On When to Harvest